rogin/Snippets/Connect/Mirth.md

 Firing all 5 destinations in parallel and waiting for the response is possible but its tricky to wire up.
 Is that relevant to your use case?
 Are the destinations in parallel or sequential?

 _Genarro_
-All the destinations are separate and there is no daisy chaining, but some endpoints call other endpoints via Javscript using `router.routeMessage()`
+All the destinations are separate and there is no daisy chaining, but some endpoints call other endpoints via Javascript using `router.routeMessage()`
 It’s a bit of a mess that needs a restructuring.
 It’s all happening in one channel.
 I’d like to break that out, but can’t see how I could send a response back across channels to the original request.
 @jonb If I can clean things up and have each destination independent of all the others, is there anything else I need to consider for that parallel approach that you mentioned above?